aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.

 ## Authors
-- Sergio Barraza
+- Sergio Barraza, Sr TAM
-- Salman Ahmed
+- Salman Ahmed, Sr TAM
-- Ravi Kumar
+- Ravi Kumar, Sr TAM
-- Ankush Goyal
+- Ankush Goyal, ESL TAM
 - Daniel Zilberman, Sr Solutions Architect, Techical Solutions

 ## Security